Watson family

 The Watson Family are an American family of nine sibling actors who are known as "the first family of Hollywood”.
 They were initially active as child actors in silent motion picture films.

-As of 2025, Garry Watson, the eighth Watson sibling, is the only living sibling.
-Since the death of Mildred Kornman, he is considered the last living credited actor of the silent film era.
+With the death of Mildred Kornman in 2022, Garry Watson became one of the last two living credited actors of the silent film era, along with Donnie "Beezer" Smith.

 Biography

 When Mack Sennett's Keystone Studios, located just 600 feet from the Watson family home, required child actors for films, the father Canadian American J. C "Coy" Watson Sr. provided his children for casting.
 The Watson children worked with many big stars in the early Hollywood era, such as James Stewart, Lionel Barrymore, Fred Astaire, Shirley Temple, Katharine Hepburn and Henry Fonda.
 All six Watson brothers worked as press, newsreel and television photographers during their adult careers.

 One of the siblings, Delmar Watson, stated in the Los Angeles Times in 1968, "The studio knew we had kids of all sizes, so when they needed a kid for one of their pictures, they grabbed one of us, and soon we were all working steadily".